- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 Internships taken for credit at Lake Forest College are off-campus learning experiences integrated into the academic program.
 Although the specific nature of internship experiences will vary, internships are intended to clarify the relationship between traditional liberal arts study and work in non-academic settings.

 These guidelines are intended as minimum criteria that allow individuals significant latitude.
 Within these guidelines, departments may establish requirements that are appropriate for the discipline of the specific internship.
-Any internship agreement that transfers or assigns liability exposure to the College must first be reviewed with the Vice President for Business Affairs and by the Internship Supervisor, the Associate Vice President for Career and Professional Development/Director of Internships.
+Any internship agreement that transfers or assigns liability exposure to the College must first be reviewed with the Vice President for Business Affairs and by the Internship Supervisor/Internship Specialist, the Associate Vice President for Career and Professional Development/Director of Internships.

 - Internships must apply or expand skills or knowledge learned at Lake Forest College.